Glossary

 You should review IRS rules for making HSA contributions if you will turn age 65 during the year.
 For more information, see IRS Publication 969.

 • Combination Flexible Spending Account (FSA): Available only to employees who enroll in an HSA, this FSA is designed to provide additional tax-saving opportunities.
 This type of spending account is a Limited Purpose Health Care plan that is converted to a general purpose Health Care FSA once you meet the IRS-required medical deductible of $1,650/Self Only and $3,300/Spouse and/or Child(ren).
 Initially, only dental and vision expenses are eligible for reimbursement in a Limited Purpose Health Care FSA; then, once you’ve met the required IRS medical deductible amount, you can also reimburse yourself for eligible medical expenses.
-When you meet the IRS-required medical deductible, you must submit the Deductible Verification Form (available on the Aptia365 (formerly Mercer Marketplace 365+ website) website to Aptia.
+When you meet the IRS-required medical deductible, you must submit the Deductible Verification Form (available on the Aptia365 website) to Aptia.
 This document serves as a one-time notification that the deductible was met.
 You may use funds in your HSA while you are in the process of meeting this deductible requirement.

 • Out-of-pocket maximum: This limit protects you financially by capping the amount you’ll pay in a plan year for covered health expenses.
 If you reach your medical plan’s out-of-pocket maximum, your plan pays 100% of covered services for the rest of the year.
 Your deductible and coinsurance count toward your out-of-pocket maximum.

 • Premiums: A fixed amount that is deducted from each of your paychecks to pay for coverage under a medical plan.
 Premiums can vary widely by the type of plan you choose and are paid to the insurance carriers who provide coverage.
-To see what the premiums are for each plan, visit the Aptia365 (formerly Mercer Marketplace 365+) website.
+To see what the premiums are for each plan, visit the Aptia365 website.
 Please note that while your HSA and FSA contributions are also deducted from your paycheck, they are separate from your premiums — only the amounts you specifically elect to contribute to an HSA or FSA go into those accounts.

 • Preventive care: In-network preventive care is fully covered under all of Transamerica’s medical plans, with no deductible.
 Preventive care includes routine care designed to prevent illness or disease, including annual physicals, recommended immunizations and routine cancer screenings.
 If the same tests are done to diagnose an illness or treat a known condition, they are not considered preventive care and your plan’s normal charges will apply.